Simple VAT guide for Shopify dropshipping stores

 VAT on dropshipping from the EU to consumer outside of the EU

-If your Shopify store and supplier are located within the EU, but you are selling goods to a consumer outside of the EU, then your supply of goods will be zero-rated—0% VAT.
+If your Shopify store and supplier are located within the EU but you are selling goods to a consumer outside the EU, then your supply of goods is regarded as an export and will be zero-rated—0% VAT.

 Note